Part V

 Emerging Somatic Therapies: Tools for Re-patterning the Body

-Ancestral Echoes: Felt Sense, Narrative, and Science
+Ancestral Echoes: Navigating Narrative, Felt Sense, and Science

 Connecting Soma & Psyche: The Embodied Shadow and Feedback Loop